awitwicki/MMM-BME280/README.md

 # MMM-BME280

-This an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
+This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
 It monitors temperature, humidity and air pressure from [BME-280 sensor](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280).

 <img src=".github/example.png">